Not Just a Robot

-We're home to eight different robotics teams from the metropolitan Atlanta area.
+We're home to several different robotics teams from the metropolitan Atlanta area.
 Each team has its own specially designated "pit", and, more importantly, it's own unique history, personality and well known motto.
-Read on to learn more about our illustrious resident teams!

 Building Robots, Developing Minds, Changing Lives.